hampel/job-runner-xenforo/README.md

     */5       *       *       *       *       php <path to your forum root>/cmd.php --quiet --time=240 xf:run-jobs

 For further customisation of your job execution, you may also adjust the maximum time that each job is permitted to run.
-This is configured via a [XenForo Config Option](https://xenforo.com/xf2-docs/manual/config/#other-variables):
+This is configured via a [XenForo config.php Option](https://xenforo.com/xf2-docs/manual/config/#other-variables):

 	:::php
 	$config[jobMaxRunTime'] = 8;